 Also, fruits and vegetables contain minimal amounts of sugars by weight compared to most processed foods.
 You can always maintain portion size.

 The evidence is mixed on whether drinking 100 % fruit juice increases diabetes risk.
-Natural juice is high in sugar and low in fibre, so it can spike blood sugar levels.
-But pairing it with healthy protein, fat, and fibre may avert blood sugar surges.
+Natural juice is high in sugar and low in fiber, so it can spike blood sugar levels.
+But pairing it with healthy protein, fat, and fiber may avert blood sugar surges.

 The American Diabetes Association (ADA) recommends substituting fruit juice with water or calorie-free drinks.